Windows File Sharing with SMB: Port 445, 139, 138, and 137 Explained

 Interestingly, the meaning of ‘CIFS’ has changed since its inception.
 It was originally designed and intended as a proposed standard version of SMB based on Windows NT 4.0 and Windows 2000.
 However, in the past 10-15 years, it is commonly referred to as the de facto standard/protocol for sharing files off of NAS (Network Attached Storage) devices.

 NQ is another SMB implementation developed primarily by Visuality Systems.
-It is a family of portable client/server systems that are compromised of an embedded SMB stack (written in the C language), a pure Java SMB client, and a storage server implementation.
+It is a family of portable client/server systems that are composed of an embedded SMB stack (written in the C language), a pure Java SMB client, and a storage server implementation.
 It even supports the most recent SMB 3.1.1 developed by Microsoft in Windows Server 2016 and Windows 10.

 SMB 2.0 improved on CIFS and reduced the very chatty nature of SMB 1.0.
-It did this by reducing the number of protocol commands from hundreds down to under 20.
+It did this by reducing the number of protocol commands from hundreds to under 20.

 It also added support for symbolic links, allowing you to leave a placeholder of sorts for a file link across the network.
 Many security issues were also addressed.